ipcoregarfield/GEM_Project/README.md

 # GEM Projects
-Welcome to the **GEM projects**.
+Welcome to the **GEM project**.
 There are the documents, floating and fixed-point algorithms, and Verilog codes for the projects.

 -------------------